Multi-Dimensional Structural Stability of Mixed Riemann Configurations Containing Centered Rarefaction Waves and Surfaces of Discontinuities of Gas Dynamics: Introduction

-The main results of our analysis for the The Riemann problem with configuration of \emph{rarefaction wave-vortex sheet-rarefaction wave} can be summarized as follows:
+The main results of our analysis for the Riemann problem with configuration of \emph{rarefaction wave-rarefaction wave} can be summarized as follows:

-{\bf (Rough statement of the second part of the main result)} \ \ For any positive constant $t^{*}$, the Cauchy problem for Euler equations \eqref{eq: Euler equations} with $\varepsilon-$ perturbated Riemann data $U|_{t=0}$ satisfying definition \ref{def:data for R-R} admits an entropy solution $U$ on $[0, t^{*}]\times \mathbb{R}\times \mathbb{R}/2\pi\mathbb{Z}$ which is $O(\varepsilon)$ close to the \emph{rarefaction wave-vortex sheet-rarefaction wave} configuration in \ref{subsubsec: R-V-R} with initial data $\Ur=(\Ur_{l}, \Ur_{r})$ providing that $\varepsilon$ is sufficiently small with respect to $\Ur, N_{0}, t^{*}$.
-Moreover, the solution $U$ connects $U_{l}$ and $U_{r}$ through a smooth superposition of two genuinely nonlinear rarefaction waves and one linearly degenerate vortex sheet, and no other discontinuity appears, which can be depicted as follows:
+{\bf (Rough statement of the main result for the $R$-$R$ configuration)} \ \ For any positive constant $t^{*}$, the Cauchy problem for Euler equations \eqref{eq: Euler equations} with $\varepsilon-$ perturbated Riemann data $U|_{t=0}$ satisfying definition \ref{def:data for R-R} admits an entropy solution $U$ on $[0, t^{*}]\times \mathbb{R}\times \mathbb{R}/2\pi\mathbb{Z}$ which is $O(\varepsilon)$ close to the \emph{rarefaction wave-rarefaction wave} configuration with initial data $\Ur=(\Ur_{l}, \Ur_{r})$ providing that $\varepsilon$ is sufficiently small with respect to $\Ur, N_{0}, t^{*}$.
+Moreover, the solution $U$ connects $U_{l}$ and $U_{r}$ through a smooth superposition of two genuinely nonlinear rarefaction waves, and no other discontinuity appears, which can be depicted as follows: